omicscodeathon/denguedrug/README.md

  - The molecular descriptors of the actives and inactives were calculated using [PaDEL-Descriptors](http://www.yapcwsoft.com/dd/padeldescriptor/).
 The descriptors of the [actives and inactives](data) were calculated using the [DescriptorCalculator.py](scripts/DescriptorCalculator.py) script.

- - The actives and inactives databases were combined and all missing descriptor were filled with the value 0.
-Next dimesionality reduction was conducted using a variance filter (scikit-learn VarianceThreshold library)
+ - The actives and inactives databases were combined and all missing descriptors were filled with the value 0.
+Next dimensionality reduction was conducted using a variance filter (scikit-learn VarianceThreshold library)

  - The data was then standardized using the mean and standard deviation [metrics](data/metrics.csv)

 **Step 3: Model construction**

-- The data was split into a training, test and external datasets.
-The training dataset was equvialent of 70% (14875 compounds) of the data base and the test and external datastest were equivalent to 15% (~3188) each.
+- The data was split into training, test and external datasets.
+The training dataset was equivalent to 70% (14875 compounds) of the data set and the test and external data sets were equivalent to 15% (~3188) each.
 The training dataset contained 3105 actives vs 11770 inactives.

 - The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
 The models that exhibited the greatest Accuracy, F1-score, Balanced Accuracy and ROC AUC [metrics](figures/Lazy_predict_results.jpeg) were selected for validation.

-- The models chosen for further validation were K-Nearest Neighbours, Naive Bayes, Support Vector Machine, Random Forest and Logisitic regression.
+- The models chosen for further validation were K-Nearest Neighbours, Naive Bayes, Support Vector Machine, Random Forest and Logistic regression.
 The models can be found [here](output/models).
-Using K-fold splitting of the training data the models were cross validated and the models suitability was evaluated using the Accuracy, F1-score, Precision, Recall and Specificity, false and true positive and negative rate [metrics](figures).
+Using K-fold splitting of the training data the models were cross-validated and the models suitability was evaluated using the Accuracy, F1-score, Precision, Recall and Specificity, and false and true positive and negative rate [metrics](figures).

-- The models prediction ability was assessed using the test data.
+- The models' prediction ability was assessed using the test data.
 The models prediction accuracy was determined using Accuracy, F1-score, Precision and Recall [metrics](figures/Model_selection_resulst_test_dataset.png).

-- The logisitic regression (LR) model exhibited the the greatest results on the test dataset and therefore was evaluated on the external dataset.
-The LR model obtained a 82% active and 98% inactive accuracy.
+- The logistic regression (LR) model exhibited the greatest results on the test dataset and therefore was evaluated on the external dataset.
+The LR model obtained an 82% active and 98% inactive accuracy.

 **Step 4: Prediction**

 - The LR model was employed to screen the [Northern African Natural Products Database (NANPD)](https://african-compounds.org/about/nanpdb/), [East African Natural Products Database (EANPD)](https://african-compounds.org/about/eanpdb/), [AfroDB](https://african-compounds.org/about/afrodb/)and [Tradtional Chinese Medicine (TCM) database](http://tcm.cmu.edu.tw/about01.php?menuid=1).

-- The natural products chemical strcutures were prepared in the same manner as the training dataset and ~43,000 compounds were screened using the LR model.
+- The natural products' chemical structures were prepared in a similar manner as for the training dataset and ~43,000 compounds were screened using the LR model.

-- 7,722 compounds were predicted to be active and subsequnetly utilized for molecular docking
+- 7,722 compounds were predicted to be active and subsequently utilized for molecular docking

 **Step 5: Molecular Docking**